rotki/rotki/docs/usage_guide.rst

 ENS names resolution
 =====================

-Rotki automatically resolves ens name for each of your evm accounts.
-If there is a primary ens name specified for an account, this name will be shown instead of a raw blockchain address across the app.
+Rotki automatically resolves ens name and ens avatar for every evm address that has ens name set in ethereum mainnet.
+If there is a primary ens name specified for an address, this name will be shown instead of a raw blockchain address across the app.
 You can find the blockchain address by hovering the mouse over the ens name.
+If an ens avatar is set, it will be shown instead of the address blockie.

 .. image:: images/ens_resolution.png
    :alt: Example of resolving an ens name